aterreno/blog/content/a-cool-guy-a-cool-software-balsamiq-application-mockups/index.md

 > The story is about Giacomo ‘Peldi’ Guilizzoni, a former Senior Software Engineering Lead at Adobe in San Francisco, who moved back to Italy and started a company called [Balsamiq](http://www.balsamiq.com/company).

-> His company is actually a “Micro-ISV” or a single-employee company.
+> His company is actually a "Micro-ISV" or a single-employee company.
 That is, a guy in a studio.
-A guy who wrote a product called “[Balsamiq Mockups](http://www.balsamiq.com/)” which allows anyone to build a mockup of a GUI: the genius is that the mockup resembles one you would scribble on a piece of paper, rather than a computer one.
+A guy who wrote a product called "[Balsamiq Mockups](http://www.balsamiq.com/)" which allows anyone to build a mockup of a GUI: the genius is that the mockup resembles one you would scribble on a piece of paper, rather than a computer one.
 It sells online for $79.

 > To make the story short, the product is fantastic and he grossed over $100k in five months.
 And the business is growing fast.